What is “Flexi Work”?

 A defined definition tells us that flexible work, or flexitime, is when traditional working hours become variable.
 For example, when a worker is not required to work a standard 9am to 5pm day, but can choose hours before or after this time frame to complete a day’s work.
 Usually, at least 50% of the work time must be in core hours – for example, between 11am and 3pm – while the worker can make up the other hours as they choose.

 Over the past two years flexi work has become more and more “normal” as we have seen COVID force staff to work from home and change the structure of work in the business world.
 Has the new normal been more beneficial for your business?
-If you’ve seen a higher level of productivity with your staff members through flexi work, then you may want to keep your employees on a flexible work schedule once COVID and lockdowns become less frequent.
-It is all dependent on your employees and business, what works for one employee may not work for another and what works for your business may not be the case for someone else’s.
-You could even provide your employees with the option where some staff members, those that prefer office time, work from the office full time, some work from home full time and some have set days where they come into the office.
+If you’ve seen a higher level of productivity with your staff members through flexi work, then you may want to keep your staff on a flexible work schedule once COVID and lockdowns become less frequent.
+It is all dependent on your staff and business, what works for one staff may not work for another and what works for your business may not be the case for someone else's.
+You could even provide your staff with the option where some staff members, those that prefer office time, work from the office full time, some work from home full time and some have set days where they come into the office.
 By taking the time to understand each of your staff members and what works best for them and your business, it will help you reach maximum productivity in the long run.

 Say Goodbye to the 9 Hour Work Day

 The question that most of us ask is whether shorter hours of work will get the most out of our staff over a 9 hour day of work.
 Staff who work 8 hours a day often become unproductive or inefficient.
-This is mainly due to a human’s concentration level dropping after 45 minutes, as well as employees having a lot of time in which to complete a smaller amount of work.
+This is mainly due to a human’s concentration level dropping after 45 minutes, as well as staff having a lot of time in which to complete a smaller amount of work.
 Research suggests that in an eight-hour day, the average worker is only productive for a total of two hours and 53 minutes throughout the day.
 Therefore shorter working days may be your answer, as it may increase concentration levels and productivity.
 Enabling staff to complete their work in a shorter time frame will potentially support them to get work done faster.

 This is an important concept to keep in mind when making decisions because it can be impacted by your processes (How valuable or s%$t they are), and more specifically the management of your resources in order to reach business goals and objectives, which obviously you want to do.